kiskey/stremio-ai-search/README.md

 - "Movies about the fall of the Berlin Wall"
 - "Series that explore post-Soviet Eastern Europe"
 - "Films about cultural revolutions around the world"
+- "Movies that defined Generation X"
+- "Films that captured the zeitgeist of their era"
+- "Historical events told from multiple perspectives"

 ### Technical & Cinematic Elements